GokulG38/java-practice/java-mistakes/mistake-01-10/mistake-01.md

 # 01 Java Operator Precedence

-Using numerical operators without knowing the priority can cause mistakes
+>  Using numerical operators without knowing their priority can cause logic errors.
+>  Use explicit parentheses to avoid mistakes (do not blindly rely on static analysers).
+>  Avoid using bitwise shift instead of multiplication or division — JIT and AOT compilers already optimize them to equivalent machine code, so performance is the same.
+>  Use `Object.hashCode()` instead of writing manual hash functions.

 ## 1. Postfix
 `a++`, `a--`